CubeVic/New_aggregator/README.md

 ## Getting Started

 1. Install the libraries.
-2. define the topics to search
+2. Define the topics to search
 3. Get the Google sheets API token as well as NewsAPI key.
 4. Execute the scrip.